 A Ghost Hunter Overshadowed

 George Albert Smith (1864-1859) is someone I should’ve known about long ago.
-Not only did he conduct an extensive ghost hunt — lasting over a year — in Brighton, England, he went on to make some of the very earliest movies, some featuring ghosts.
+On the one hand, he conducted an extensive ghost hunt — lasting over a year — in Brighton, England.
+On the other, he went on to make some of the very earliest movies, some featuring ghosts.
 Those are two of my favorite subjects for the price of one!
 As it turns out, though, there’s not a lot of information about his important ghost hunt.
 It gets overshadowed by the far more controversial investigation of Ballechin House, which was conducted about eight years afterward.
 (There’s more about these later events on my page about Ada Goodrich-Freer.)
 At the same time, Smith’s exploits as a stage mind-reader and hypnotist — and especially his accomplishments as a film pioneer — both overshadow his short tenure as a ghost hunter.

 With this in mind, I’ll focus on Smith’s dealings with haunted houses.
 He conducted a fairly routine investigation in Norwich in late 1884.
 In his report for the Society of Psychical Research, Smith says the couple residing in the house repeatedly heard tromping footsteps and a jiggling doorknob, all inexplicable.
 One night, as the clock began striking midnight, the husband observed the apparition of “a respectable old gentleman of about 60.”
 Dressed in black, the specter stood perfectly still while “staring intently at him,” and then sunk through the floor as the final knell sounded.
 Though the husband kept quiet about his frightening encounter, the phantom noises continued to be heard — even by a servant, who also claimed to hear “subdued voices and other vocal sounds.”
 These sounds grew into sighs and a moan, and finally the husband heard a woman whisper, “Hark! the master of the house has returned; we must depart,” followed by sobs and wails.
 That was enough.
 The couple moved out the very next day.